 Dining

 Dining is one of the hotel’s strongest draws.
 The property offers a diverse mix of restaurants and casual food options, making it easy to dine well without leaving the resort.
-Pricing reflects mid-range to upper-mid-range positioning.
+Dining pricing aligns with mid-range to upper-mid-range positioning.

 Who This Hotel Is Best For